That's Okay, Keep Going

-When I spoke the vows, I meant them, but for me I never thought about the things in this life that will put them to the test.
+When I spoke the vows, I meant them.
+I never thought about the things in this life that would put them to the test.
 I know how ridiculous that sounds, but it was just my positive outlook at the time.
-When you daydream, you don’t think about hard things -- you dream in a conscience state.
+When you daydream, you don’t think about hard things -- you dream in a conscious state.
 So it’s all rainbows, smiles, and laughter.

 We certainly put the “for worse, for poorer, and in sickness” vows to work during that time.
 Holding on “to love and to cherish” brought us through the worst.
 Faith sustained us.

 It was a season of tear-soaked pillows.
 And he wiped the wet hair from my face each time.

 Stuck living in the past and never dreaming of the future – he grounded me in the present.

 He filled in the gaps while living and breathing with someone who was a shell of her original self.